-The Board has received assurance from the Managing Director/Chief Executive Officer and the Chief Commercial Officer (acting in the capacity of an interim CFO) for the financial statements and records for the year ended 31 December 2020 in the form of a declaration provided in accordance with s295 of the Corporations Act 2001.
+The Board has received assurance from the MD/CEO and the Chief Commercial Officer ("CCO", acting in the capacity of an interim CFO) for the financial statements and records for the year ended 31 December 2020 in the form of a declaration provided in accordance with s295 of the Corporations Act 2001.

-In addition, before the Board approves financial statements for any period or approves the release of quarterly reports containing financial information, it receives from the CEO and CCO a declaration that, in their opinion, the financial records of the Company have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity.
+In addition, before the Board approves financial statements for any period or approves the release of any periodic corporate reports containing financial information, it receives from the MD/CEO and CCO a declaration that, in their opinion, the financial records of the Company have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity.